 Artificial intelligence (AI) is one of the most important and active areas of research in the field of computer science.

-Moreover, for a while now, cybersecurity companies have been experimenting how AI factors into improving the overall computing security experience from powerful devices at large enterprises to the endpoint security of devices found on laptops and desktops at home.
+Moreover, for a while now, cybersecurity companies have been experimenting with how AI factors into improving the overall computing security experience from powerful devices at large enterprises to the endpoint security of devices found on laptops and desktops at home

 However, like all powerful technologies, AI is a double-edged sword.
 It has the potential to improve our lives, yet it also presents a unique set of challenges regarding cybersecurity.

 At the heart of the issue lies the simple fact that AIs have no ethical bias.
 Even if we can code in something resembling a conscience, to simulate ethics in a machine, these would be the ethics of the designer, not an objective set of ‘good ethics.’
 Thus, not surprisingly the technology can be used for nefarious purposes as well as for well-intentioned ones.

 Many have warned about the potential dangers that we might face regarding AI; however, these concerns are no longer theoretical.
 We now know that malicious actors, including nation-states, are using AI to undermine the cybersecurity of other nations and foreign businesses.